 How do you turn 12 drumsticks into enough to feed 15 people over time?
 This post answers that question as I am a huge fan of a little effort going a LONG way!
 Chicken drumsticks are such an economical way to have organic chicken regularly at home, and we tend to buy whole chooks or drumsticks for that reason.
 For around $8-10 per kilo depending on where you get it from, you’re not only getting the meat, but the amazing nutrients from the bones afterwards for making your chicken stock for future soups, sauces, risottos and stews.
 If you’re doing organics on a budget, then the organic chicken leg is just the ticket to stretching those dollars!

 For a family of 3-4, this recipe, will provide you with 2 additional meals after the first one and a good stock of stock to use for umpteen other meals again, with the addition of a few basic extras each time.
 Big family?
 Invest in a big stock pot from a chef’s supply store and double the batch.

-1 cup stock (chicken or vegetable. if you don’t have stock, just do extra water, and chuck an extra 1/2 onion in and break a carrot in 2 and pop that in too)
+- 1 cup stock / broth (chicken or vegetable. if you don’t have stock, just do extra water, and chuck an extra 1/2 onion in and break a carrot in 2 and pop that in too)

-3 tablespoons rice syrup (maple or honey if you prefer)
+- 3 tbsp rice syrup (maple or honey if you prefer)